jpunanua/yii2-seotools/README.md

 Set this fields using a module to manage all this functionality.

-Use internally a md5 hash to made a unique id with (Host + Path) to identify pages and yii cache system to improve speed
+Use internally a md5 hash to made a unique id with (Host + Path) to identify pages and yii cache system and tag dependency to improve speed

 Installation
 ------------